CloudSkills/intro-to-azure-blueprints/blogpost-AzBlueprint.md

 ![AddPolicy](/images/step-5-2-Add-Policy.png "Add Policy")

-   * Type "Azure Backup" in the search field and select Azure backup should be enabled for Virtual Machines > Click Add
+   * Type "Azure Backup" in the search field and select **Azure backup should be enabled for Virtual Machines** > Click Add

 ![PolicyAzureBackup](/images/step-5-3-Add-Policy-Backup.png "Policy - Azure Backup")

-   * Type "add a tag" in the search field and select Add a tag to resource groups > Click Add
+   * Type "add a tag" in the search field and select **Add a tag to resource groups** > Click Add

 ![PolicyAzureTags](/images/step-5-4-Add-Policy-Tags.png "Policy - Azure Tags")

-   * From the Create Blueprint hierarchy > select the "Add a tag to resource groups" policy and enter the tag: Usage and tag value: Production
+   * From the Create Blueprint hierarchy > select the **Add a tag to resource groups** policy and enter the tag: Usage and tag value: Production

 ![PolicyAzureTags](/images/step-5-4-1-Add-Policy-Tags.png "Policy - Azure Tags")